kapture-cx/logger-service/README.md

 `recording` status without a successful chunk update for 30 minutes.
 Completed `ready` incidents are never removed by this cleanup.

-## Investigate a completed incident with AI
+## Investigate a completed monitoring session with AI

 Configure the server-side Claude credentials.
 Never expose this API key in the browser or dashboard: